Hyoinkim-robotics/Hyoinkim-robotics.github.io/_posts/2018-10-08-Cooperation-in-the-Air-A-Learning-based-Approach-for-the-Efficient-Motion-Planning-of-Aerial-Manipulators.md

 ---
-title: "Cooperation in the Air: A Learning-based Approach for the Efficient Motion Planning of Aerial Manipulators"
+title: "[RAM2018] Cooperation in the Air: A Learning-based Approach for the Efficient Motion Planning of Aerial Manipulators"
 categories:
  - Research
  - Journal